History of Japan: Heisei period (1989–2019)

 Emperor Akihito's reign began upon the death of his father, emperor Hirohito.
 The economic bubble popped in 1989, and stock and land prices plunged as Japan entered a deflationary spiral.
 Banks found themselves saddled with insurmountable debts that hindered economic recovery.
 Stagnation worsened as the birthrate declined far below replacement level.
 The 1990s are often referred to as Japan's Lost Decade.
-Economic performance was often poor in the following decades, and the stock market didn't returned to its pre-1989 highs until February 2024.
+Economic performance was often poor in the following decades, and the stock market didn't return to its pre-1989 highs until February 2024.
 Japan's system of lifetime employment largely collapsed and unemployment rates rose.
 The faltering economy and several corruption scandals weakened the LDP's dominant political position.
 Japan was nevertheless governed by non-LDP prime ministers only in 1993–1996 and 2009–2012.

 Issues relating to war memory led to strained relations with China and South Korea on several occasions.
 Although Japanese officials and emperors had made over 50 formal war apologies since the 1950s, some politicians and activists in China and South Korea found the official apologies, such as those of the Emperor in 1990 and the Murayama Statement of 1995, inadequate or insincere.
 Nationalist politics in Japan sometimes exacerbated these tensions, such as denial of the Nanjing Massacre and other war crimes, revisionist history textbooks, and visits by some Japanese politicians to Yasukuni Shrine, which commemorates Japanese soldiers who died in wars from 1868 to 1954, but also has included convicted war criminals since the late 1970s.